addyosmani/backbone-fundamentals/backbone-fundamentals.md

 #### CompositeView

 Our next task is defining the actual views for individual Todo items and lists of items in our TodoMVC application.
 For this, we make use of Marionette's `CompositeView`s.
 The idea behind a CompositeView is that it represents a visualization of a composite or hierarchical structure of leaves (or nodes) and branches.

 Think of these views as being a hierarchy of parent-child models, and recursive by default.
-For each item in a collection that the composite view is handling the same CompositeView type will be used to render the item.
+The same CompositeView type will be used to render each item in a collection that is handled by the composite view.
 For non-recursive hierarchies, we are able to override the item view by defining an `itemView` attribute.

 For our Todo List Item View, we define it as an ItemView, then our Todo List View is a CompositeView where we override the `itemView` setting and tell it to use the Todo List item View for each item in the collection.

 TodoMVC.TodoList.Views.js